pulibrary/bibdata/docs/indexing.md

 ## Creating a Full Index

-### Check solr cloud health

-Before you begin indexing, make sure that the solr cloud is all working as expected:
+Before you begin indexing, [check the solr cloud health](#check-solr-cloud-health) and make sure all replicas are behaving as expected.

-1. Open the solr console
-2. Open the Cloud sub-menu
-3. Open the graph view
-4. On the graph, make sure that every replica is green (active).
-5. If there are any replicas that are not in an active state, fix the underlying solr infrastructure issue before indexing.

 ### Clear the rebuild collection